georgeklaus/se-assignment-5-georgeklaus/README.md

 *Key Debugging Features:*

-1. Breakpoints: Pause execution at specific lines.
+1. Breakpoints: Pauses execution at specific lines.
-2. Watch Variables: Monitor the values of variables.
+2. Watch Variables: Monitors the values of variables.
-3. Call Stack: View the call stack to understand the sequence of function calls.
+3. Call Stack: Views the call stack to understand the sequence of function calls.
-4. Step Over/Into/Out: Control the execution flow line by line.
+4. Step Over/Into/Out: Controls the execution flow line by line.

 **Using Source Control**